davidmytton/paper-video-streaming-network-energy/README.md

 * The `./scamper` binary is committed into the repo compiled on macOS 10.15.4 (19E287) from the [2020-03-12 scamper-cvs-20191102b](https://www.caida.org/tools/measurement/scamper/code/scamper-cvs-20191102b.tar.gz) release to avoid having to build a binary on a volunteer machine (or [install via homebrew](https://formulae.brew.sh/formula/scamper)).
 * The code uses [jsonip.com](https://jsonip.com) to get the current public IP so it can be redacted from the results.
-* Requests are made to [ipinfo.io](https://ipinfo.io) to retrieve ASN, hostname and country details for each IP in the traceroute.
-Provide your API key with the `--ipinfo_key` argument.
 * If you are using something like Little Snitch, it needs to be completely disabled whilst running the tests because it interfers with the way that scamper manipulates the firewall.

 ## License